influxdata/docs-v2/content/influxdb/cloud/reference/json-parsing.md

 }
 ```

- In the above example, all of the values are at the root level of the JSON, so the JSON paths for these elements are very simple:
+With "flat" JSON, all values are at the root level (`$`) and are referenced with dot notation.

 |InfluxDB Element|JSON Path|Parsed Result|
 |---|---|---|